CellFateNucOrg/Boost-HiC/README.md

     Which chromosomes to boost, otherwise all chromosomes

     -o OUTPUT_PREFIX, --output_prefix OUTPUT_PREFIX
-    Prefix for output files, including output folder.
-If not given, it will be the same as the input matrixfilename without its file extension butplus '\_boosted\_'.
+    Prefix for output files, including the output folder.
+If not given, it will be in subfolder './boosted/' plus asename of the input matrixfilename without its file extension.

     -f {cool,hdf5}, --format {cool,hdf5}
     output file format